vishvAsa/vedAH_yajuH/yajuH/taittirIyam/saMhitA/keith.md

 ##### c
 Atharvan is Prajapati; Dadhyañc Atharvana is the fire, his bones are the bricks; as to that the seer says, 'Indra with the bones of Dadhyañc'.
 In that he piles the fire with the bricks, he piles up the fire with itself; he has his own self in yonder world who knows thus.
 ##### d
-(The fire) to be piled is the body of Agni, Vaiśvanara is the self; in that he offers to Vaiśvanara after the piling, he prepares its [3] body and mounts it; the sacrificer thus prepares his body, in that he piles the fire; in that he offers to Vaiśvanara after the piling, verily having pre pared his body he mounts it with the self; therefore they do not cut off from it; verily living he goes to the gods. e He puts on dust with a verse addressed to Vaiśvanara; Agni Vaiśvanara is this (earth), the dust is its piling; verily he piles Agni Vaiśvanara; Vaiśvanara is the form dear to Agni; verily he wins the form dear to him.
+(The fire) to be piled is the body of Agni, Vaiśvanara is the self; in that he offers to Vaiśvanara after the piling, he prepares its [3] body and mounts it; the sacrificer thus prepares his body, in that he piles the fire; in that he offers to Vaiśvanara after the piling, verily having pre pared his body he mounts it with the self; therefore they do not cut off from it; verily living he goes to the gods.
+##### e
+He puts on dust with a verse addressed to Vaiśvanara; Agni Vaiśvanara is this (earth), the dust is its piling; verily he piles Agni Vaiśvanara; Vaiśvanara is the form dear to Agni; verily he wins the form dear to him.
 #### 07
 The gods obtained the brilliance (virájam) of Agni by means of the consecration; for three nights should he be consecrated; the Viraj has three feet, he obtains the Viraj.
-For six nights should he b consecrated; the year consists of six seasons; the Viraj is the year, he obtains the Viraj.
+For six nights should be consecrated; the year consists of six seasons; the Viraj is the year, he obtains the Viraj.
 For ten nights should he be consecrated; the Viraj has ten syllables; he obtains the Viraj.
 For twelve nights should he be consecrated; the year has twelve months; the Viraj is the year; he obtains the Viraj.
 He should be consecrated for thirteen nights; the year has thirteen months [1]; the Viraj is the year; he obtains the Viraj.
 For fifteen nights should he be consecrated; the nights of the half-month are fifteen; the year is made up by the half-months; the Viraj is the year; he obtains the Viraj.
 For seventeen nights should he be consecrated; the year has twelve months and seven seasons; the Viraj is the year; he obtains the Viraj.
 For twenty-four nights should he be consecrated; the year has twenty-four half-months; the Viraj is the year; he obtains the Viraj.
 For thirty nights should he be consecrated [2]; the Viraj has thirty syllables; he obtains the Viraj.
 For a month should he be consecrated; the year is the month; the Viraj is the year; he obtains the Viraj.
 For four months should he be consecrated; for four months the Vasus bore him, they conquered the earth, the Gayatri metre; for eight the Rudras, they conquered the atmosphere, the Tristubh metre; for twelve the Adityas, they conquered the sky, the Jagati metre; then they attained distinction, supremacy over the gods.
 Therefore after keeping the fire for twelve months, should one pile it up; the year has twelve months, the fire to be piled is the year, the bricks are days and nights; he piles him with the bricks obtained; verily also he attains distinction, supremacy over his equals.
 #### 08
 ##### a
 Agni is piled for the world of heaven; if he were not to mount after him the sacrificer would be excluded from the world of heaven.
 'I have mounted on the earth; let not breath forsake me'; 'I have mounted on the atmosphere; let not offspring forsake me'; 'I have mounted on the sky, we have attained the light', he says; this is the mounting after Agni verily by it he mounts after him, to attain the world of heaven.